geopm/geopm/docs/source/index.rst

 With GEOPM, a system administrator can:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|:closed_lock_with_key:| Provide secure access to hardware telemetry and controls
+|:closed_lock_with_key:| Enable users with fine-grained access management
-  - Grant per-user or per-group access to individual metrics and controls, even when their underlying interfaces do not offer fine-grained access control
+  - Grant per-user or per-group access to individual metrics and controls
+  - Finer grained management of features than the underlying OS access mechanisms provide
 |:safety_vest:| Provide safe access to hardware settings
   - Ensure that user-driven changes to hardware settings are reverted when the user's process session terminates
-|:building_construction:| Develop new plugins
+|:building_construction:| Extend the open-core framework
   - Develop your own platform-specific monitor and control interfaces through the extensible plugin architecture

 With GEOPM, an end user can:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|:microscope:| Gather hardware telemetry and set hardware configuration
+|:microscope:| Interact with hardware settings and sensors
+  - Platform-agnostic interface
+  - Support for a wide range of Linux device drivers
-  - Interact with hardware settings and sensors (e.g., set a CPU power limit or read a GPU's current power consumption) using a platform-agnostic interface
+  - Examples: set a CPU power limit, read a GPU's current power consumption, limit the frequency range of system sub-components
 |:stopwatch:| Gather data for analysis
   - Generate summarized reports of power and energy behavior during execution of an application
   - Automatically detect MPI and OpenMP phases in an application, generating per-phase summaries within application reports
 |:checkered_flag:| Implement optimization objectives